Gyana491/KrushiMitra-AI/Readme.md

 - AI powered crop yield calculator
 - personalised weather alert system with actionable advice
 - and a marketplace for farmers to trade
+- Building a community for farmers.

-and make `KrushiMitra` the ultimate farmer companion to grow their yield.
+To make `KrushiMitra` the ultimate farmer companion to grow their yield.

+If I recieved any funding support from you.
+I will invest all that money to create educational content on YouTube,Instagram, Facebook.

+To educate the farmers about smart farming techniques, and profitable tips in all languages.

+and generating a sustainable strategy for Krushimitra.

+To make a sustainable community of Farmers.